Skip to main content

 Image

 Designed by William Mooser III, the Spanish-Moorish style building was completed in 1929, after the 1925 earthquake ruined much of the city.
 It occupies a square block in downtown Santa Barbara.
 Gardens and lawns surround this working courthouse.
 Civic events, performances and numerous weddings are held on the attractively landscaped Sunken Gardens where the 1872 courthouse once stood.
-For information regarding use of the Sunken Gardens for wedding ceremonies or other events please contact the Santa Barbara County Parks Department at this link.
+For information regarding use of the Sunken Gardens for wedding ceremonies or other events please contact the Santa Barbara County Parks Department.
 Marriage License information can be found at the County Clerk Recorder's office.

 Image